 backpack iconVenice’s hostels are some of the best in the country!

 Naples is one of the largest metropolises in Italy and is only a few hour’s drive from Rome.
-The city is well-known for many things like Napolitano pizza, Mount Vesuvius, and endemic crime.
-Ultimately, Naples is different from most European cities in a lot of ways.
+The city is well-known for many things like Neapolitan pizza, Mount Vesuvius, and endemic crime, although safe visits are possible with a little extra caution.

 The worthiest attractions in Naples are more towards the edge of the city, particularly in the Chiaia and Vomero districts, and in the area around the Piazza Bellini.
 Popular sites in Naples include the Royal Palace, Castel Nuovo, and Castel Sant’Elmo.
 The views from Sant’Elmo, in particular, are top-notch.